 Lay flat book

-When the book arrived I was pleasantly surprised to find a cookbook not much bigger than a DVD case, perfect as I’m running out of storage space in this house.
-I also like the fact that it is spiral bound with a covered spine so it’s got a bit more chance of lasting more than just a couple of months AND you don’t have to fight with the pages to keep them open (never good when working with eggs as it can get verrrrrry sticky!!).
-The book is divided into user friendly sections; Introduction, Toasts & Snacks, Vegetarian, Fish, Meat, Bakes and Desserts (always save the best until last!!
-Each recipe gives a breakdown of the preparation time, standing and cooking time.
-The number of calories and fat per portion as well as a QR Code which you can scan into your Smartphone to add to your shopping list.
+When the book arrived, I was pleasantly surprised to find a cookbook not much bigger than a DVD case, perfect as I’m running out of storage space in this house.
+I also like the fact that it is spiral bound with a covered spine, so it’s got a bit more chance of lasting more than just a couple of months, AND you don’t have to fight with the pages to keep them open (never good when working with eggs as it can get very sticky!!).
+The book is divided into user-friendly sections; Introduction, Toasts & Snacks, Vegetarian, Fish, Meat, Bakes and Desserts (always save the best until last!!
+Each recipe breaks down the preparation time, standing and cooking time.
+The number of calories and fat per portion as well as a QR Code, which you can scan into your Smartphone to add to your shopping list.

-Now I would love to say that I have converted Little Bean and that she is eating happily from the Vegetarian, Fish and Meat sections but who would l be kidding.
-I’m taking things slowly and we have been doing a little more of the recipes from the Bake section and she even tried some French Toast the other day, we still had to put tomato ketchup on it but I can let that slide if she is eating more eggs.
+Now I would love to say that I have converted Little Bean and that she is eating happily from the Vegetarian, Fish and Meat sections, but who would l be kidding?
+I’m taking things slowly, and we have been doing a little more of the recipes from the Bake section.
+She even tried some French Toast the other day, we still had to put tomato ketchup on it, but I can let that slide if she is eating more eggs.

-Another recipe which I have found that Hubby and I liked for a snack on a Saturday lunch time is the Bread and Cheese Bake.
-It looks rather like Bread and Butter Pudding but it’s more savoury and a little bit delish!!
+Another recipe which I have found that Hubby and I like for a snack on a Saturday lunchtime is the Bread and Cheese Bake.
+It looks rather like Bread and Butter Pudding, but it’s more savoury and a little bit delish!!

-1. Spread the bread with butter and cute each slice in two, lengthways
+1. Spread the bread with butter and cut each slice in two, lengthways

 2. Butter two 500ml (18fl oz) shallow baking dishes.
 Arrange overlapping slices of the bread across the dishes and sprinkle with the cheese, onions and herbs.